 Is the World Really Heading Towards a VR Dystopia Like in Ready Player One

+One thing can be said for sure – we love playing games!
+Whether it’s video games, casino games that come with many benefits including matchbook sign up offer, or VR games, everyone seems to be obsessed with games.
 The world in the movie Ready Player One gives us a bleak version of society, where apparently hardcore gamers and multi-corporations thrive.
 Well if you take into consideration how much YouTubers and streamers are earning these days, we can’t say it’s far off.
 However, VR is way more popular than it is today, and everyone spends time and resources in a virtual world called Oasis.

 So, it doesn’t matter who you are and where you live, as long as you are a big shot in the Oasis.
-It is apparently one of the ways to keep the struggling low-income class docile, which is why it seems too far fetched we will end up there, considering the number of more convenient methods to achieve the same results.
+It is apparently one of the ways to keep the struggling low-income class docile, which is why it seems too far-fetched we will end up there, considering the number of more convenient methods to achieve the same results.
 However, it still does not mean we won’t get there for different reasons.
 So, let’s see why such a concept is not actually a bad idea.

 Overcrowded Urban Areas